 - Retailers: Where will I sell my book?

-Options include consigning your book to bookstores and local museums and shops, setting up online sales via Direct From The Author.com, Amazon.ca and other sites, personal sales to your own contacts, finding a book distributor to handle sales for you, attending appropriate fairs and trade shows.
+Options include consigning your book to bookstores, local museums and shops, setting up online sales via Amazon.ca and other sites, personal sales to your own contacts, finding a book distributor to handle sales for you, attending appropriate fairs and trade shows.

 Don’t forget to think outside the box.
 Does your book talk about the history of a certain community?
 Reach out to venues in that community and discuss selling through them.